NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • Look at what weapons might be available for you to use to fight to get the lowest sentence.

-Some of those weapons, for example, are the safety valve, 5K, which is cooperation with the government.
-So we can argue that you're a minor player.
+Some of those weapons, for example, are the safety valve and 5K, which is cooperation with the government.
+So, we can argue that you're a minor player.

 So, pick up the phone now if you need the best and want to determine the best way to get the best result in a federal criminal case.
 Ask for a meeting with Ron Hedding.